nowo-tech/LoginThrottleBundle/docs/UPGRADING.md

 - **Enhanced Repository Methods**: New methods for more granular control over attempt counting.

+- **Automated Release Management**: New GitHub Actions workflow (`sync-releases.yml`) that automatically detects and creates releases for tags that don't have releases.
+This ensures all tags are properly documented with releases.

 #### Breaking Changes

 None - This is a minor release with new features.
 All existing functionality remains backward compatible.